kashmir54/kashmir54.github.io/_flipper/voyagerrf_micro/index.md

 ## Intro

 From previous [VoyagerRF](https://kashmir54.github.io/flipper/wifi/) and [VoyagerRFv2](https://kashmir54.github.io/flipper/voyagerrf_v2/) I realized that I wanted something smaller since many times I won't need the nRF24 nor the CC1101 attachment.
-So, that's why I crafted the VoyagerRF Micro, a compact horizontally mounted ESP32-C3 based WiFi/BLE Devboard that supports [Marauder firmware](https://github.com/justcallmekoko/ESP32Marauder/) developed by [justcallmekoko](https://github.com/justcallmekoko).
+So, that's why I crafted the VoyagerRF Micro, a compact horizontally mounted ESP32-C3 based WiFi/BLE Devboard that supports [Marauder firmware](https://github.com/justcallmekoko/ESP32Marauder/) developed by [justcallmekoko](https://github.com/justcallmekoko) and [Ghost_ESP](https://github.com/Spooks4576/Ghost_ESP) by [Spooks4576](https://github.com/Spooks4576).
 It supports several feaures such as EvilPortal, Wardriving, Bluetooth tools, WiFi tools and the NeoPixel RGB LED.

 Let's check the new features:

+- ⚡️ **Ready for Ghost_ESP Firmware:** Now the VoyagerRFv2 board supports Ghost_ESP, you can use the [Web Flasher](https://kashmir54.github.io/voyagerrf/) to easily change/update your firmware.
 - ⚡️ **New form factor:** The new PLA antenna/complete enclosure and the horizontal mount makes this devboard really compact, so it can fit into a pocket while connected to the flipper, making it easy to carry, specially on wardriving.
 - ❌ **Removed CC1101/nRF24 Socket:** For the sake of being compact, I decided to remove the CC1101 and nRF24 since I use those in certain tasks, but normally I don't need them.